-We missed our number for the Zhua Zhou activity, but we were squeezed in another group after a short wait.
+We prepared a tray of objects for Nathan’s Zhua Zhou [抓周].
 Zhua Zhou [which literally translates to "pick" and "anniversary"] is an activity held on a child’s first birthday.
 In the activity, objects are placed on a tray and the object a child picks can indicate his or her future career and personality traits.

 The tradition, said to have started during the Three Kingdoms period, arose following the death of Sun He, the prince of the Eastern Wu Kingdom.
 His father, the emperor Sun Quan, grew worried about which of his grandsons would succeed him, so a Wu citizen named Jing Yang suggested he place a few items on a plate and ask each of his grandsons to pick something.
 Sun Hao grabbed a bamboo slip – an ancient form of Chinese paper – in one hand, and an imperial belt – symbolizing royal power – in another.
 Both were deemed fortuitous choices that led to him being chosen as the new emperor.
 [The Zhua Zhou Way]